Saving both money and time for you and the company, video interviews are often used as an early screening method.

 - Live - this is similar to a regular face-to-face interview.
-You'll speak to the interviewer (or panel of interviewers) in real-time over a video connection using a service such as Skype or Zoom.
+You'll speak to the interviewer (or panel of interviewers) in real-time over Skype or Zoom.
 Live videos enable employers to recreate the traditional interview format without requiring the candidate to travel to their office, meaning they can recruit from anywhere in world.
 Try to treat the conversation as you would an interview at the employer's offices and build a rapport with the interviewer.

 - Pre-recorded - this is a much less personal experience as you won't be speaking to a real person.
 You'll be presented with pre-recorded or even written questions on screen, and then you'll have to record your answer on video, often to a time limit.
-This helps employers who have lots of candidates, as they can simply watch your answers later at a time that suits them - but it can be awkward if you aren't used to recording yourself.
+This helps employers who have lots of candidates, as they can simply watch your answers at a time that suits them - but it can be awkward if you aren't used to recording yourself.
 This makes practice even more important.
 On the plus side, you will be able to do the interview at a time of your choosing up to a set deadline.

 Choose your location

 Plan well in advance where you're going to do the video interview.
-Use a quiet location, where noises and people won’t disturb you.
-Make sure the room you choose is tidy and use a clean and simple background so that the recruiter focuses on you.
+Use a quiet location, make sure the room you choose is tidy and use a clean and simple background so that the recruiter focuses on you.